bitly/dablooms/README.md

 will.
 Perhaps it's a database of spam links.
 If you use dablooms in front of the database, you can avoid needing to check the database for almost all items which won't be found in it anyway, and save a lot of time and effort.
-It's also much easier to distribute the bloom filter than the entire database.
-But to make it work, you need to determine an "id" whenever you add to or remove from the bloom filter.
+It's also much easier to distribute the Bloom filter than the entire database.
+But to make it work, you need to determine an "id" whenever you add to or remove from the Bloom filter.
 You could store the timestamp when you add the item to the database as another column in the database, and give it to `scaling_bloom_add()` as well.
 When you remove the item, you look it up in the database first and pass the timestamp stored there to `scaling_bloom_remove()`.
 The timestamps for new items will be equal or greater, and definitely greater over time.
 Instead of timestamps, you could also use an auto-incrementing index.
-Checks against the bloom don't need to know the id and should be quick.
+Checks against the Bloom don't need to know the id and should be quick.
 If a check comes back negative, you can be sure the item isn't in the database, and skip that query completely.
 If a check comes back positive, you have to query the database, because there's a slight chance that the